Johan Beetz

+businessmen, settled in Piastre Baie (Baie-Johan-Beetz) in 1897, on the north shore of the Gulf of St. Lawrence, in the Côte-Nord region, Minganie RCM, in Quebec, Canada.

+Biography

-He was born in Boortmeerbeek, Belgium, in the château d'Oudenhouven, to an aristocratic family.
+Johan Beetz was born in 1874, in an aristocratic family, at the château d'Oudenhouven, Boortmeerbeek, Belgium.
 His father Johannes Beetz died when he was two years old and his mother Céline Verzyl (or Versyl) remarried an English major named Walter Turner.
 He had a privileged childhood and the future King Albert was among his childhood acquaintances.
 In his youth, he participated in hunting in Morocco, Algeria and Congo, and took part in archeological digs.
 He studied medicine and biology.

 However, his fiancée (and cousin) Marthe Versyl died of pneumonia.
-Apparently seeking a change in his life, he considered moving from Belgium to Africa, but then he happened to converse with a certain Monsieur Warner, who talked about the hunting and fishing in Pashti-Baie (or Piastrebaie) along the north shore of the Gulf of Saint Lawrence in Quebec, Canada, where Warner had a house.
+Apparently seeking a change in his life, he considered moving from Belgium to Africa, but then he happened to converse with a certain Monsieur Warner, who talked about the hunting and fishing in Pashti-Baie (or Piastrebaie), rename Baie-Johan-Beetz in Côte-Nord region, along the shore of the Gulf of St. Lawrence in Quebec, Canada, where Warner had a house.

 Beetz bought Warner's house on the spot and moved there in May 1897.
 Within this year, Beetz meet Henry de Puyjalon, a pioneer in Canadian ecology who was among the first to suggest wildlife conservation areas.

-Beetz married a local girl named Adéla Tanguay on September 27, 1898, and constructed a very large house, today known as the Maison Johan-Beetz and classified as a historic monument by the Quebec government.
+Beetz married a local girl Adéla Tanguay (1884–1954), on September 27 1898, he built a Second Empire-inspired rural residence that residents today call le château (the castle).

-The imposing 12-room wooden house was built on a rocky prominence looking over the Piashti River.
+As early as 1910, residents expressed the desire to change the name from Piastre Baie to Baie-Johan-Beetz; this name would become official upon the creation of the municipality on December 5, 1968.

+Physician, naturalist and businessman

+Beetz hunted, fished, and trapped with the local villagers, and raised foxes for their fur.

+Silver fox

+Johan Beetz's experiences made him the pioneer in vulpiculture farming in Quebec.
+Around 1900, with the help of Innu guides, Beetz began breeding silver foxes with foxes captured in the wild, inland from Piashtepeu (Baie-Johan-Beetz).

+Beetz notes that the silver fox's dark pigmentation appears because of the climate it lives in, its diet and the water it consumes.
+With years of research and experiments, Beetz succeeded in controlling the heredity of foxes by causing the reproduction of melanism, he arrived at the creation of the silver fox breed through seven generations of matings necessary to form the pure silver breed.

+By organizing breedings taking into account his studies, Beetz created a considerable fox park valued at $300,000 in 1913.